No items found.

 From the world’s major publishing houses

-Our editorial team are professionals with experience at the most famous publishers—Penguin Random House, Macmillan, HarperCollins, Hachette, and Simon & Schuster—where they have overseen many bestselling and award-winning novels published to acclaim.
-Our editing services team are in-house and wholly dedicated to your publishing prospects.
+Our editorial team members are professionals with experience at Penguin Random House, Macmillan, HarperCollins, Hachette, and Simon & Schuster — where they have worked on bestselling and award-winning novels published to international acclaim.
+They are in-house, wholly dedicated to our writers, and work as a team under the direction of our Editorial Director.

 find a book editor at The Novelry